-It’s by paying close attention to end users’ technology habits that UXD students can turn their serious ideas into viable business plans.
+By paying close attention to end users’ technology habits, you can turn your serious ideas into viable business plans.
 This will be one of emphases in year two.
-Students will understand the social systems that are at the core of their ideas and the shared context between users and other stakeholders that make technological designs such a success.
-UXD students appreciate that tastes differ, and that international tastes differ even more.
-The international classroom at UXD offers students a unique opportunity to experience first-hand how different cultures experience technology.
-And it will also allow them to better cater the world’s product needs.
-Furthermore, in the first two modules of year two, you can follow a minor and you will go on an internship at an international company, like: Capgemini, Intel and even Apple.
+You’ll understand the social systems that are at the core of your ideas and the shared context between users and other stakeholders that makes technological designs such a success.
+You’ll come to appreciate that tastes differ and that international tastes differ even more.
+The international classroom at UXD offers you a unique opportunity to experience first-hand how different cultures experience technology.
+It will also allow you to better cater the world’s product needs.
+Furthermore, in the first two modules of year two, you can follow a minor programme, exchange, or go on an internship at an international company, like Capgemini, Intel or Apple.

-In year three it will be up to you to successfully implement all the aspects of UXD during your graduation project.
-During this project you will work closely with existing companies.
-You could examine the market potential for one of your ideas at an established company like BOSCH, for example, or render the blueprints of cost-efficient tablets for schools in Kenya.
-But don’t picture yourself standing next to your digital masterpiece just yet, because year three first starts with in-depth courses that expand on the complexity of User Experience Design.
-It explores the relevance and impact of your ideas on society.
-You will take the needs of stakeholders into careful consideration and take even more responsibility for the designing process.
-That way, you won’t face any unpleasant surprises as you kick-start your career as a product pioneer.
+In year three, you’ll implement all the aspects of UXD during your graduation project.
+During this project, you’ll work closely with existing companies.
+You could examine the market potential for one of your ideas at an established company like BOSCH, or render the blueprints of cost efficient tablets for schools in Kenya.
+But don’t picture yourself standing next to your digital masterpiece just yet, because year three starts with in-depth courses that expand on the complexity of UXD.
+We explore the relevance and impact of your ideas on society.
+You’ll take the needs of stakeholders into careful consideration and take even more responsibility for the designing process.
+That way, you won’t face any unpleasant surprises when you kick-start your career as a digital pioneer.

-During year two you will get the chance to specialise as a UX designer by following a minor, either at UXD, at another THUAS faculty, or even at another university.
-Some students apply for Photography in Focus, which covers a brief history of photography complemented by practical photography master classes.
-Others follow an Internet Marketing Tools minor, which teaches you how to help companies reach their target audiences online.
-UXD students can also attend the Game Development and Simulation minor, which, much as the name suggests, readies you for a career in developing games.
+During year two you will get the chance to specialise as a UX designer by following a minor on UXD, at another THUAS faculty, or even another university.
+You can apply for Photography in Focus, which covers a brief history of photography complemented by practical photography master classes.
+Or follow an Internet Marketing Tools minor, which teaches you how to help companies reach their target audiences online.
+You can also take the Game Development and Simulation minor, which readies you for a career in developing games.
 You will learn the basics of 3D modelling, simulation and artificial intelligence (AI).

-Our modern workshops and lecture rooms are fully equipped with all the tools you will need for prototyping, research and programming.
-A digital playground, if you will, where students pitch their ideas and attend brainstorms.
-Just like they would if students were to design a product or service for companies like FedEx or Microsoft.
-Furthermore, the UXD programme strikes an excellent balance between theory, group projects and regular assignments from top-of- the-bill industry experts.
-And, to further nourish your enthusiasm we have a field trip to the Ars Electronica Festival in Linz.
-So, in a nutshell: the ultimate user-design experience.
+Our modern workshops and lecture rooms are fully equipped with all the tools you’ll need for prototyping, research and programming.
+It’s a digital playground, where you’ll pitch your ideas and attend brainstorms - just like you would if you were to design a product or service for companies like FedEx or Microsoft.
+Plus, the UXD programme strikes an excellent balance between theory, group projects and regular assignments from top industry experts.
+To further fuel your enthusiasm, we plan a field trip to the Ars Electronica Festival in Linz.
+So, in a nutshell, you get ‘the ultimate user-design experience’.

-If needed, a personal supervisor can help you keep track of your study progress and further guide your career and personal development.
-Furthermore, a coaching assistant − usually a (recent) graduate − could also tutor you.
-He or she can assist you with the day‐to‐day practicalities of studying UXD.
-By improving your time-management skills for example, or finding the right people within the programme to answer more complicated questions.
+If needed, a personal supervisor can help you keep track of your study progress and guide your career and personal development.
+Furthermore, a coaching assistant - usually a (recent) graduate - can also tutor you.
+He/she can assist you with the day‐to‐day practicalities of studying UXD, for example, by improving your time management skills, or finding the right people within the programme to answer more complicated questions.